muaddib35/TCKimlikNo/readme.md

 # T.C.
-Kimlik No Doğrulama Fonksiyonı
+Kimlik No Doğrulama Fonksiyonu

 ## Açıklama
     TC Kimlik nonun doğrulanması için uyması gereken şartlar şunlardır: